The Ultimate Guide to Animation Styles: Understanding the Art of Motion

 2. 2D Animation

-It is believed that the first animated 2D cartoon was created back in 1906, but the style gained popularity much later, thanks to the work of Walt Disney.
-At the moment, this is one of the most popular and sought after types of animation for advertising and promotional videos, how to videos, explainer videos, and branded cartoons.
+It is believed that the first animated 2D cartoon was created in 1906.
+However, the style gained popularity much later, thanks to Walt Disney's work.
+Today, 2D animation is one of the most popular and sought-after types of animation.
+It is widely used for advertising, promotional videos, how-to videos, explainer videos, and branded cartoons.

 Examples Of 2D Animation